deshpandekartik/A-pythonic-web-server/README.md

 # A-pythonic-web-server
 A multi-threaded HTTP server written in python that accepts HTTP GET requests and returns the desired content to the client

+## Summary

 Functions.
-1. Creates a TCP server socket to listen for incoming TCP connections from clients and establishes a TCP connection.
+- Creates a TCP server socket to listen for incoming TCP connections from clients and establishes a TCP connection.
-2. For better throughput different requests are handled by different threads, with a new thread created for each client request.
+- For better throughput different requests are handled by different threads, with a new thread created for each client request.
-3. Server's access log shows client IP, client port and number of times a particular file was accessed.
+- Server's access log shows client IP, client port and number of times a particular file was accessed.

+## Getting Started

 To start pythonic-web-server-:

-1. Create www directory ( mkdir www ) and place sample html files into it.
+- Create www directory ( mkdir www ) and place sample html files into it.
-2. python server.py 80
+- python server.py 80

 Sample input / Output

 Input

 ```
-1.
 kdeshpa3@remote06:~/distributedNetworks/kdeshpa3-p1$ wget remote06.cs.binghamton.edu:10000/index.html
 --2017-09-19 20:25:47--  http://remote06.cs.binghamton.edu:10000/index.html
 Resolving remote06.cs.binghamton.edu (remote06.cs.binghamton.edu)...
 128.226.180.168